shnok/unity-mmo-gameserver/README.md

 # unity-mmo-server

-<p>This project is firstly a self-learning experience about online games netcode.</p>
+<p>I made this project to learn about online games netcode.</>

+<p>It is heavily inspired of L2J project as I am mostly following the same structure.</p>

+<p>The objective is to make it generic and not only focused on the old mmorpg Lineage2</p>

-It is used to handle multiplayer in my other project [l2-unity](https://gitlab.com/shnok/l2-unity).
+<p>I use it to handle multiplayer in my other project [l2-unity](https://gitlab.com/shnok/l2-unity).</p>

 ## Current features

 For now it contains only basic features of an online RPG game. <p>Such as: